|

 Solomon Islands

-Tucked away in the southeastern corner of the Coral Triangle is the Solomon Islands.
-In our opinion, it’s an incredible dive destination for scuba enthusiasts seeking an off-the-beaten-path adventure.
+Tucked away in the southeastern corner of the Coral Triangle is the Solomon Islands, an incredible destination for divers seeking an off-the-beaten-path adventure.

-This South Pacific archipelago is renowned for its healthy coral reefs, diverse marine life and fascinating World War II wrecks.
-The ocean floor is littered with submarines, planes and cargo ships (some still containing ammunition)!
+This South Pacific archipelago is renowned for its healthy coral reefs and fascinating World War II wrecks.
+In fact, the ocean floor is littered with submarines, planes and cargo ships (some still containing ammunition)!

 In the Eastern Solomons, the Florida Islands beckon with their famed “Iron Bottom Sound”, a graveyard of over 1,000 sunken wrecks.
 This includes more than 600 aircraft, many suitable for recreational divers to explore.